spraakbanken/korp-frontend/doc/frontend_devel.md

 To trigger parallel functionality, `parallel: true`, must be added to `config.yml`, or the mode-config in the backend.

-When Korp is loaded, it looks if there is a mode-given in the `mode` query parameter:
+When Korp is loaded, it looks for the `mode` query parameter:

 ```
 https://<frontend url>/?mode=kubhist